myminseok/pivotal-docs/forward-platform-log-to-logstash.md

  stdout { codec => rubydebug }
 }
 ```
-please note that PAS provides a empty `director` field. you may set this value manually in opsman UI> PAS tile> settings> System Logging > Custom rsyslog Configuration as following value and apply change. it will override original empty rsyslogd forward template setting.
+please note that PAS provides a empty `director` field. you may set this value manually in opsman UI> PAS tile> settings> System Logging > Custom rsyslog Configuration as following value and apply change. it will override the original setting.
 ```
-reset $.director = "pcfdemo-test"
+reset $.director = "<any-foundation-name>"
 ```

 ## run test logstash.